The SPCA of Westchester was founded in 1883 by Ossining resident Mary Dusenberry after she observed horses being mercilessly whipped and beaten

 first home and established a fund to be used to prevent cruelty to animals.
 The SPCA is still located on the same spot, making it one of the

 Originally, the SPCA of Westchester was affiliated with the ASPCA of New York City, but became an independent organization in the 1920s.
 Today, it is the only humane society in Westchester County empowered to enforce laws relating to animal cruelty.
 Despite this, the SPCA gets no federal, state, or county funds.
 So we rely solely on the financial support of people who care about the welfare of animals.
 If you care about animals, we need your help and welcome donations!

 Our Current Programs

 Recognized as a “no-kill shelter” the SPCA never euthanizes an animal except in cases of terminal illness, extreme aggression, or the inability to maintain a reasonable quality of life in a shelter environment.
 Regardless of how long it may take, the SPCA is committed to caring for all adoptable animals until a loving, new home can be found.
-In 2015 our shelter introduced over 1,500 animals to their new forever homes.
-We returned 130 animals to their grateful owners.
+In 2016, our shelter introduced 1,338 animals to their new forever homes.
+We returned 136 lost animals to their grateful owners.

 Cruelty Investigation and Intervention

 Through its Humane Law Enforcement Division, (HLE) the SPCA is the only shelter authorized by New York State to enforce the laws as they relate to animal cruelty in Westchester and neighboring counties without an SPCA.
 Last year, 1,653 complaints of animal neglect and cruelty were phoned into our animal abuse hotline.
 Investigations encompass cruelty complaints involving dogs, cats, horses, exotics and farm animals.
 65 neglected and abused animals were seized as a result.